2025 Solar Incentives Guide for Martinsville, IN - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that comes to mind when you think about solar incentives.
-One of the incentives that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a specific percentage of the cost of your solar system.
+Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of your solar system's cost.

 State & Local Solar Incentives